darkhz/bluetuith/README.md

 Or you can navigate to the releases section and download a binary that matches your architecture.

+It is also available in the AUR as the `bluetuith-bin` package.

+## Usage
+    bluetuith [<flags>]

+    Flags:
+      --adapter <adapter>      Specify an adapter to use.
+(For example, hci0) --list-adapters          List available adapters.

 ## Keybindings
 |Operation                       |Keybinding                   |
 |--------------------------------|-----------------------------|